UoS-SNe/pycoco/README.md

  * Mangling now stable

- * Adding tools for calculating magnitudeb offsets to make it easier to import new data
+ * Adding tools for calculating magnitude offsets to make it easier to import new data

+ * regeneration of filter list file now possible
 ___

 Ideally set the following environment variables: